richardvlas/Operationalizing-Machine-Learning/README.md

 **AutoML Experiment Completed**

-The experiment is comleted and the Best Model Summary shows best performing model in terms of accuracy.
+The experiment is completed and the Best Model Summary shows best performing model in terms of accuracy.

 <img src="images/05_automl_completed.PNG" width=100%>